-The Court usually applies a four stage approach when dealing with property matters.
-In summary, they include:
+The Court usually applies a four-stage approach when dealing with property matters.
+In summary, these include:

-- Identifying the contributions made by each of the parties towards the relationship or marriage including financial, non-financial and contributions as a homemaker and parent.
+- Identifying the contributions made by each party towards the relationship or marriage including financial, non-financial and contributions as a homemaker and parent.

-- Looking at each parties current and future circumstances.
-The Court will look at the parties’ ages, health, capacity to earn an income, resources available to each party and the care of any children.
+- Looking at each party’s current and future circumstances – the Court looks at the parties’ respective ages, health, capacity to earn an income, and available resources, as well as their responsibilities for the care of any children.

 - Making orders that are ‘just and equitable’ after taking all the circumstances into account.